surrealroad/wp-safari-push/readme.txt

 Not right now, maybe never.
 Depends if this is something that a lot of people would want.

 == Changelog ==
+= 0.x =
+* Notifications are now logged and can be viewed on the settings page

 = 0.8.2 =
 * Allow inclusion of categories with no posts (thanks MuViMoTV)